USS Argus (1803)

-The first USS Argus, originally named USS Merrimack, was a brig in the United States Navy commissioned in 1803.
+USS Argus, originally named USS Merrimack, was a 20-gun brig of the United States Navy commissioned in 1803.
 She enforced the Embargo Act of 1807 and fought in the First Barbary War – taking part in the blockade of Tripoli and the capture of Derna – and the War of 1812.
 During the latter conflict, she had been raiding British merchant shipping in British home waters for a month, when the heavier British intercepted her.
 After a sharp fight during which Arguss captain, Master Commandant William Henry Allen, was mortally wounded, Argus surrendered when the crew of Pelican were about to board.

 Construction and commissioning

 The United States Congress authorized construction of the brig, originally named USS Merrimack, the second U.S. Navy ship of that name, on 23 February 1803, and on 29 April 1803 the U.S. Navy contracted with the shipyard of Edmund Hartt at Boston, Massachusetts, to construct the ship.
 Edmund Hartt's brother, Joseph Hartt, drafted the plans for the brig, designed with a flush deck and fine lines to optimize her for sailing conditions in the Mediterranean Sea.
 Captain Edward Preble was appointed superintendent of her construction, and her keel was laid down at Hartt's yard on 12 May 1803.